jvuhoang/consumer-complaints-mlops/README.md

 The full MLOps pipeline is executed via GitHub Actions:
 1. Commit and push your changes to the main branch on GitHub.
 2. The GitHub Action workflow will:
+*   Run pre-commit hooks (linters, code formatters, unit test).
-*   Build the training container (packaging the LSTM and BiLSTM+CNN code).
+*   Trigger a training job (run LSTM and BiLSTM+CNN code).
-*   Push the image to Google Artifact Registry.
+*   Upload model to Google Cloud.
-*   Trigger a managed training job.
+*   Register model with Vertex AI.
-*   Deploy the resulting model to a Vertex AI Endpoint if performance metrics are met.
+*   Deploy the resulting model to a Vertex AI Endpoint.
+*   Send notification.

 ## Model Monitoring